 Erwin and Eileen had become quite expert at camping in the Adirondacks.
 The cabin tent was set up under its rain-fly for added protection against the sometimes heavy north woods rains.
-Erwin had dug a trench dug around the tent to drain any rainwater away from the tent and send it downhill towards the lake.
+Erwin had dug a trench around the tent to drain any rainwater away from the tent and send it downhill toward the lake.
 There was a dining-fly over the picnic table with the Coleman gas stove and kitchen box positioned at one end.
-The ice box with the perishable food items was stored at the side of the tent under the protection of the dining fly.
+The ice box with the perishable food items was stored at the side of the tent under the protection of the rain fly.
 There were four folding lawn chairs in a half circle around the fireplace in anticipation of the campfire and conversation that would undoubtedly occur later that evening.
 It was a very comfortable and happy campsite.

 When the Rambler pulled in at the site, it was early evening.
 Erwin and Eileen got up from the game of Rummy they were playing and went to greet the young couple.
 After hugs all around, Eileen led her daughter to one of the lawn chairs and made her comfortable.
 Erwin led his son-in-law on a tour of the campsite.
 The young man, an engineer by profession, was impressed with the setup; especially the trenching system to shunt off rainwater.
 It was quite a professional looking job.

 The young couple laughed about their apartment in North Adams.
 It was an attic apartment, and they joked that the bathroom was so small you could sit on the toilet and soak your feet in the tub at the same time.
 They were going to have to find something a bit bigger once the baby arrived.
-It was a pleasant evening.
+It was a pleasant and happy Adirondack evening.
 As is so often the case when having a good time, time flew by and it was soon late.

 Erwin excused himself and went to prepare the icebox for the night.
-There are a good number of black bears in the Adirondacks so every night, Erwin suspended the icebox out-of-bear-reach between two nearby trees by attaching a rope to its handles.
-The young man offered to help, but Erwin declined.
+There are a good number of black bears in the Adirondacks so every night, Erwin suspended the icebox out of bear reach between two nearby trees by attaching a rope to its handles.
+The young man offered to help, but his father-in-law declined.
 He had his system down pat.
 So, the young man got up and went over to the old Nash Rambler.
 He and his wife did not have a tent, so it was convenient that the Rambler’s front seat folded down to make a reasonably comfortable bed.
 The icebox was secured, and good nights were said.
 Eileen and Erwin headed to their tent, and the young man made his wife comfortable in the Rambler.
 Soon everything was quiet, and the happy family settled down for the night.